Our website has been developed to be fully accessible via keyboard and using alternate input devices.

-The Department of Environment and Science website has a logical tab order for navigating without a mouse.
+Our website has a logical tab order for navigating without a mouse.
 Use the tab key on your keyboard to move to the next link or field.
 Use shift plus tab to move backwards, and the enter key to follow links and submit forms.
 Most browsers support these functions.

 ARIA keyboard navigation

 All rich interactive elements on our website can be navigated using key combinations recommended by the Accessible Rich Internet Applications (ARIA) standard.